oliverw/miningcore/README.md

 - Claymore Miner must be configured to communicate using this protocol by supplying the `-esm 3` command line option
 - Genoil's `ethminer` must be configured to communicate using this protocol by supplying the `-SP 2` command line option

+#### Vertcoin

+- Be sure to copy the file `verthash.dat` from your vertcoin blockchain folder to your Miningcore server
+- In your Miningcore config file add this property to your vertcoin pool configuration: `"vertHashDataFile": "/path/to/verthash.dat",`

 ### Donations